DoubleDome/next-react-contentful/docs/Contentful.md

 - The project's current build pipeline appends to image URL's to fetch the image from MGM's servers at a different resolution.
 Contentful does not support this.
 - In Contentful, one can, however, resize and/or crop an image.
 ### Reuse of Content Models
 - You cannot conditionally require a field.
 For example, assume that the Room Amenity content type does not always have to have an image.
-When linking the amenity to the part of a Room Detail page that requires an image, there is nothing in Contentful to conditionally require that any linked amenities should be ones with images.
+When linking the amenity to the part of a Room Detail page that requires an image, there is nothing in Contentful to conditionally require that any linked amenities of that content type should be ones with images.
+### Untitled Everything
+- Any time you click a button on Contentful with the word "Create", something gets saved no matter what.
+This happens even if you don't fill in any fields, and even if you immediately click away.
+Content gets saved as "Untitled" if no title is specified and automatically gets put into Draft status.
+Anything unwanted __must explicitly be deleted__ using the site's Content tab.
+### Fetching Content
+- If components are not designed with GraphQL in mind, some translation of GraphQL responses needs to happen in order to shoehorn fetched data into component props.
+There's a few ways to do this, with the main way being "aliasing" GraphQL responses.
+In this project's /next/queries folder, there is a function for each page called translateResponse that illustrates this issue.